iredmail/docs/faq/backup.restore.md

 ```
 # /etc/init.d/ldap stop
 ```

+* If you enabled additional LDAP schema files on old server, you `MUST` copy these schema files to new server, and enable them in OpenLDAP on new server, also add new indexes for attributes defined in these additional LDAP schema files if necessary.
+Otherwise you may not be able to import backup LDIF file due to missing required attributes.

 * Remove all files under OpenLDAP data directory defined in LDAP config file `slapd.conf` except one file (`DB_CONFIG`).
 For example: